Last updated on June 7th, 2018 at 01:43 pm

 - In a small bowl whisk all the Pad Thai sauce ingredients together.
 Set aside.

-- Using a spiralizer or a grater, make the noodle strands.
+Using a spiralizer or a grater, make the noodle strands out of the zucchini.
 Place in a bowl and set aside.

 - Add the peanut oil to a wok and heat over high heat.
 Add tofu and shrimp and cook until tofu is lightly browned and shrimp is pink on both sides.

 - Add garlic to the wok and toss everything together, continue cooking for another minute, if heat is too high, turn to medium high.

 - Push the tofu and shrimp to one side of the wok, and crack the eggs in the other side.
 Using a spatula break the eggs and cook, they should look like scrambled eggs.